dami-lab/dami-lab/_pages/home.md

 permalink: /
 ---

-We are a dynamic research group at the [New Jersey Institute of Technology](https://www.njit.edu/).
-Our aim is to explore and understand "".
+We are the Data Analytics and Machine Intelligence (DAMI) Lab at the [New Jersey Institute of Technology](https://www.njit.edu/) led by Yao Ma.
+Our research lies in social computing, data mining, and machine learning, especially social network analysis, deep learning on graphs, and knowledge graphs.

 <link rel = "stylesheet" href="/dami-lab/main.css">